tuanpekoe/Hackintosh-on-Dell-Optiplex-3050-SFF/README.md

 - Problem 03: DisplayPort can not export signal to the monitor.
 I fixed the **connector-type** in config.plist.
 - Problem 04: Headphone jack issue (distort sound) because of wrong **alcid** ID.
 I already set **alcid=11** in config.plist and it works very well.
 - Problem 05: Some USB 2.0 and 3.0 ports can not recognize USB sticks.
 I fixed it by USBMap method.
+## OpenCore Update instruction:
+1. Replace all **efi** files:
+- EFI/BOOT/BOOTx64.efi
+- EFI/OC/OpenCore.efi
+- EFI/OC/Drivers/OpenRuntime.efi
+- EFI/OC/Drivers/OpenCanopy.efi
+- EFI/OC/Drivers/ResetNvramEntry.efi
+2. Update all **Kexts** of Acidanthera.
+Example: AppleALC.kext, Lilu.kext, WhateverGreen.kext
+2. Check **Config.plist** update by **OCConfigCompare** and **ocvalidate** tools.
+3. If your Bios can not detect OpenCore update, you should go to Bios and add EFI entry for OpenCore.
+- EFI/BOOT/BOOTx64.efi
+4. There are some tools for OpenCore automatic update.
+Example: OCAT
 ## Credits:
 - [1rocketdude](https://github.com/1rocketdude/Optiplex_3050_SFF) for Displayport patching
 - [mavethee](https://github.com/mavethee/Hackintosh-OpenCore-EFI-DELL-Optiplex-3050) for EFI Pre-made